Paratrooper incident delays Champions Cup kick off between Toulouse and Sale

 His rescue was met by thunderous applause from the assembled crowd.

-Kick off was initially delayed until 3.30pm, though that was pushed futher back.
+Kick off was initially delayed until 3.30pm, though that was pushed further back with the match eventually getting underway 40 minutes after the schedule start time.

-Sale face off against defending champions Toulouse in the Champions Cup last-16.
-They come into the match on the back of consecutive wins in the Premiership having defeated Newcastle away before beating Northampton nine days ago leaving them in fifth in the Premiership.
+Sale faced off against defending champions Toulouse in the Champions Cup last-16, coming into the match on the back of consecutive wins in the Premiership having defeated Newcastle away before beating Northampton nine days ago leaving them in fifth in the Premiership.

 During the pool stages, Alex Sanderson’s side beat two French sides, Racing 92 and Toulon at home, to finish third in pool four.